Political Science 1010 - American National Government » Spring 2021 » Module II Assessment

 Which statement is most accurate about the sources of revenue for local and state governments?

-A. Taxes generate well over one-half of the total revenue for local and state governments.
+B. Property axes generate well the most tax revenue for both local and state governments.

 Question #11